tetracorp/k240/docs/_posts/2020-02-29-development.md

 #### Origins

-K240 is fundamentally a sequel to _Utopia_, a land-based futuristic real-time strategy game released around September 1991.
-The genre we nowadays call "real-time strategy" (RTS) was was very new at this point, and definitive titles like _Dune II_ and _Command & Conquer_ did not yet exist.
-Magazines interpreted _Utopia_ as a god game like _Populous_, while Utopia's programmer Graeme Ing instead thought of it as a management strategy simulation like _Sim City_.
+K240 is fundamentally a sequel to _Utopia: The Creation of a Nation_, a planetary colony management sim released around September 1991.
+We would today recognize Utopia's genre as a "real-time strategy" (RTS), although it was only after Utopia's release that the genre was named and defined by _Dune II_ (1992) and refined by games like _Warcraft: Orcs & Humans_ (1994) and _Command & Conquer_ (1995).
+Amiga magazines instead interpreted _Utopia_ as a god game like _Populous_, while Utopia's programmer Graeme Ing instead thought of it as a management strategy simulation like _Sim City_.

 The development of _Utopia_ was detailed in a series of articles in [Games-X](https://segaretro.org/Games-X) magazine.
 Games-X #1 page 44 describes